Office hours appointment via email.

 - B.A., University of California, Santa Cruz

 - "The Alpha and the Omega: The Work of Katsuhige Nakahashi," Camerawork vol. 34, no. 2: 7-14, (Fall 2007).

 - “The Depth of Memory: An Interview with Katsushige Nakahashi,” trans.
 Shoko Okuda, Camerawork vol. 34, no. 2: 21-27, (Fall 2007).

 - Representing the Catastrophic (Lewiston, NY: Edwin Mellen Press, 2007).

-- “Of Child’s Play and the Japanese Catastrophic Imagination: Katsushige Nakahashi’s Zero Project and On the Day Project – Runit Dome,” in Nakahashi Katsushige: ZEROS - Interacting Memories, exhibition catalogue (Tokyo: Asahi, 2006), 54 – 84.
+- “Of Child’s Play and the Japanese Catastrophic Imagination: Katsushige Nakahashi’s Zero Project and On the Day Project – Runit Dome,” in Nakahashi Katsushige: ZEROS - Interacting Memories, exhibition catalog (Tokyo: Asahi, 2006), 54 – 84.

 - “Gojira vs. Godzilla: Catastrophic Allegories,” in Mark Franko, ed.
 Ritual and Event: interdisciplinary perspectives (New York: Routledge, 2006), 109 – 124.

 - “Hideaki Anno’s Love and Pop: Enjo-kosai and the Shojo Economy,” in Masami Toku, ed.
 Shojo Manga: Girl Power!
-Girls’ Comics from Japan, exhibition catalogue (Chico, CA: Flume Press at Chico State University, 2005): 32 – 35.
+Girls’ Comics from Japan, exhibition catalog (Chico, CA: Flume Press at Chico State University, 2005): 32 – 35.